joshuaivie/MathMagicians/README.md

 # Math Magicians

-> The Math Magicians Application is a front end aplication build using the React Library.
-In this project I explore the use of class components, functional components, compnent lifecycle, event handling, lifting state and react hooks.
+> The Math Magicians Application is a front end application build using the React Library.
+In this project I explore the use of class components, functional components, component lifecycle, event handling, lifting state and react hooks.

 > I hope you enjoy taking it for a spin